yasio/en/api/reference/cpp/ibstream-class.md

 ### Return Value

-Returns the blob view to read.
+Returns the blob view to be read

 ### Remarks
 This function will read length field with 7Bit Encoded first, then call [read_bytes](#read_bytes) to read the value.